-Dr. Libby received his medical degree from the University of California, San Diego School of Medicine.
-He completed a residency in internal medicine and a fellowship in cardiovascular disease at Peter Bent Brigham Hospital (now BWH).
-He also completed a research fellowship in cellular physiology at HMS and an honorary doctorate from the University of Lille, France Dr. Libby is board certified in internal medicine and cardiovascular disease.
+Dr. Peter Libby is a cardiovascular medicine specialist at Brigham and Women’s Hospital (BWH) and the Mallinckrodt Professor of Medicine at Harvard Medical School (HMS).
+After completing his medical degree at the University of California, San Diego School of Medicine, Dr. Libby undertook a residency in internal medicine and a fellowship in cardiovascular disease at Peter Bent Brigham Hospital (now BWH), and a research fellowship in cellular physiology at HMS.
+He received an honorary doctorate from the University of Lille, France.
+Dr. Libby is board certified in internal medicine and cardiovascular disease.

-He is an Editor of Braunwald’s Heart Disease, having served as the Editor-in Chief of the 8th Edition.
-Dr. Libby has also contributed chapters on the pathogenesis, treatment, and prevention of atherosclerosis to many editions of Harrison’s Principles of Internal Medicine.
-He has held numerous visiting professorships and delivered more than 100 major named or keynote lectures throughout the world.
+Dr. Libby has published extensively in numerous high impact journals including Circulation, Journal of Clinical Investigation, Proceedings of the National Academy of Sciences, New England Journal of Medicine, and Nature.
+He is an Editor of Braunwald’s Heart Disease, having served as the Editor-in Chief of the 8th Edition, and has also contributed chapters on the pathogenesis, treatment, and prevention of atherosclerosis to many editions of Harrison’s Principles of Internal Medicine.
+Dr. Libby has held numerous visiting professorships and delivered more than 100 major named or keynote lectures throughout the world.